lubeda/EspHoMaTriXv2/README.md

 - ```brightness```: from dark to bright (`0..255`) (default = `80`) as set in the light component by ```color_correct: [30%, 30%, 30%]```

-There's an easier way by using a number component:
+There's an easier way, by using a number component:

 ```yaml
 number: